 The best way to cook it is grilling it over high heat or searing it on a flat top over high heat.
 Here is how to grill it.

-STEP 1: Preheat your grill to high heat (450° to 550).
-CHEF NOTE: High heat will ensure your skirt steak is marked, cooked and will give you the best opportunity for it not to stick to the grill.
+- STEP 1: Preheat your grill to high heat (450° to 550).
+CHEF NOTE: High heat will ensure your meat is marked, cooked and will give you the best opportunity for it not to stick to the grill.

-STEP 2: Brush the skirt steak with oil and season it with sea salt and pepper.
-The oil will help lubricate the steak so it won’t stick on the grill.
-CHEF NOTE: If you are looking for a grilled skirt steak marinade than try using a mojo marinade if making tacos, or a soy red wine marinade.
+- STEP 2: Brush the meat with oil and season it with sea salt and pepper.
+The oil will help lubricate it so it won’t stick on the grill.
+CHEF NOTE: If you are looking for a marinade than try using a mojo marinade if making tacos, or a soy red wine marinade.

-STEP 3: Add the steak to the hot grill and cook it for 3 minutes before flipping it over and cooking for another 2 to 3 minutes give you a total skirt steak grill time of 6 minutes.
-CHEF NOTE: Remember that skirt steak is very thin and will cook extremely quickly, so this cooking time will give you a perfect medium-rare internal temperature.
-If you over cook skirt steak it will become very tough.
+- STEP 3: Add the meat to the hot grill and cook it for 3 minutes before flipping it over and cooking for another 2 to 3 minutes give you a total skirt steak grill time of 6 minutes.
+CHEF NOTE: Remember that it’s very thin and will cook extremely quickly, so this cooking time will give you a perfect medium-rare internal temperature.
+If you over cook it. it will become very tough.

-STEP 4: Remove the steak from the grill and rest on a cutting board for 2 to 3 minutes.
-CHEF NOTE: Always rest your meat as it will allow the juices to suck back into the steak making it even more juicy.
+- STEP 4: Remove the meat from the grill and rest on a cutting board for 2 to 3 minutes.
+CHEF NOTE: Always rest your meat as it will allow the juices to suck back into it making it even more juicy.

-STEP 5: Using an extremely sharp knife, slice the steak on an angle and as thin as you possibly can.
+- STEP 5: Using an extremely sharp knife, slice it on an angle and as thin as you possibly can.
 CHEF NOTE: This video does a great job showing how to cut it.

 - Let the steak cook!
 Do not be so antsy to think it is burning so you need to flip it as soon as possible.
 Remember the first thing a steak wants to do on any hot surface is stick.
 If you want you can cook it for 4 -5 minutes on the first side and only 1-2 minutes on the second side.
 This will give you darker grill marks on one side.